Abdelkader-gnichi/network-routing-optimization-based-on-DRL-Agents-decisions-in-remote-rural-areas/README.md

 - The scenario is characterized by a multi-hop topology for the backhaul network.
 - This topology has been successful in reaching remote communities in a cost-effective manner with limited infrastructure investment.

-## Dueling DDQN Agent interactions with the Network Topology (environment)
+## Dueling DDQN Agent interactions with the Network Topology

 ![Dueling-DDQN-sequence-diag-colorful](https://github.com/Abdelkader-gnichi/network-routing-optimization-based-on-DRL-Agents-decisions-in-remote-rural-areas/assets/64486451/2cc830da-713a-4737-a1c2-f1b3045f10b5)